What Is an Origination Fee?

 Planning to buy a house?
 Learn what an origination fee on a mortgage is and how much it costs.
 Plus, find out about other closing expenses.

-Underwriters first obtain recent copies of your credit report from TransUnion, Equifax and Experian, the three credit bureaus.
-How each bureau determines credit scores may be different — if your scores vary across the reports, the underwriter may use the median.
+The underwriter will obtain recent copies of your credit report from the main three credit bureaus: TransUnion, Equifax and Experian.
+How each bureau determines credit scores may be different.
+If your scores vary across the reports, the underwriter may use the median.
 The credit score required for a loan depends on factors like the lender and the type of mortgage.

 Even if you receive preapproval early in the process, it doesn’t mean your loan will ultimately be approved.
 The underwriter has to be satisfied with the appraisal, the title search results and your financial information.
 As long as you meet the credit, capacity and collateral requirements, you’ll receive a verified approval before closing.
 Once you’re approved, the funds will be yours to transfer to the seller at closing.